ottowayne/laravel-langcheck/README.md

 Install via composer:

 ```
-composer require ottowayne/langcheck --require-dev
+composer require ottowayne/langcheck --dev
 ```

-"require-dev" is optional but I recommend using this package in local environments only.
+The *dev*-paramter is optional but I recommend using this package in local environments only.

 Finally add the service provider to your app.php: